Akshaychdev/Heroku-Docker-Django-Tester/Docs/django_deployment.md

   ```

 * Need to create the `STATIC_ROOT` folder and run the `collectstatic`, locally before deploying,(cz git doesn't adds empty folders)
-* run `collectstatic` inside Dockerfile to create that directory at the build
+* run `collectstatic` inside Dockerfile to create that directory at the build time.

 ### Using whitenoise